 Human population genetics and phenotype data

-(a) Please note there is more than one way to get this answer.
-Either go to the Variation Table for the human TAGAP gene, and Filter variants to the 5’UTR, or search Ensembl for rs1738074 directly.
+- Please note there is more than one way to get this answer.
+Either go to the Variation table of the human TAGAP gene, and use the Consequence filter to only include 5’UTR variants, or search Ensembl for

-Once you’re in the Variation tab, click on the Genes and regulation link or icon.
+rs1738074directly.
+Once you’re in the Variant tab, click on Genes and regulation in the menu.

 This SNP is found in four transcripts of TAGAP.
-It is also intronic to five non-coding transcripts.
+It is also intronic to nine non-coding transcripts and up/downstream to 14 non-coding transcripts.

-(b) Click on Population genetics at the left of the variation tab.
-(Or, click on Explore this variation at the left and click the Population genetics icon.)
+- Click on Population genetics in the left-hand panel, or click on Explore this variant in the left-hand panel and click the Population genetics icon.

 In Yoruba (YRI), the least frequent genotype is CC at the frequency of 5.6%.